lugnitdgp/lugnitdgp.github.io/README.md

-# lugnitdgp-website
+GLUG Website

-Version 2 of the official GLUG website with Django and Vue
+Revamp of the official GLUG website with Django and Vue.js

 ## Build Setup